lucyinthesky2111/milestone-project-one/README.md

   * To market their basic car maintenance course.
   * To attract a wider range of participants through having an online presence.
   * To receive queries about the course from prospective students.

+# Testing and Validation
+Please refer to [this file](TESTING.md) for details of the testing and validation undertaken.